ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 ENTRYPOINT ["./startup.sh"]
 ```

-Now that we learned how to make non-root Dockerfiles, all that remains is to build the Docker image and push it to a Docker registry, such as [IBM Cloud Container Registry](https://www.ibm.com/cloud/container-registry) or Docker Hub, which you can do with the following commands, assuming you are logged in to your Docker registry:
+Now that the `Dockerfile` no longer requires root privileges, all that remains is to build the Docker image and push it to a Docker registry, such as [IBM Cloud Container Registry](https://www.ibm.com/cloud/container-registry) or Docker Hub.
+Do this with the following commands:

 ```bash
 # CD to Dockerfile location